cortes-ciriano-lab/savana/README.md

 --by_distance | When comparing to --somatic or --germline VCF, tie-break by distance (default) --stats | Output filename for statistics on comparison to somatic/germline VCF

+### Tumour-only Mode
+> Note: We strongly recommend running SAVANA conventionally using tumour and matched normal bam files for best performance.
+However, we have developed a SAVANA tumour-only `savana to` mode which can be run in the absence of a matched normal sample if required.
+This will be released soon with release version v1.2.7.
+To test it out in the meantime, please change to the branch [major-release-to](https://github.com/cortes-ciriano-lab/savana/tree/helrick/major-release-to).

 ## Output Files
 ### Output Files SV Algorithm